alkesh26/blog/content/posts/leetcode-longest-palindromic-substring.md

 // each character in a string is a palindrome.
 T(i, i)     = true

-// palindrome string like "aa", "bb" of length 2.
+// palindrome string like 'aa', 'bb' of length 2.
 T(i, i + 1) = true  if ( s[i] == s[i + 1] )
 ```